 For more information about any of these tools, e-mail the Office of the VPAL.

 This tool allows members from participating Schools to easily search, filter, and explore the syllabi for Harvard courses.
 Visit Syllabus Explorer.
+To learn more about the Syllabus Explorer project, please see the overview site.

 The dashboard displays data and visualizations of a department’s course enrollment counts across semesters, which enables faculty members and administrators to track enrollment trends over time and identify common sequences of courses taken by students.